 So far society has focused on legislation to regulate, and technological solutions to detect and filter out Deepfakes.
 This is not enough.
 We need to start studying the psychology of Deepfakes - and in particular - the capacity of this new technology to exploit our cognitive biases, vulnerabilities, and limitations for maladaptive ends.
 Future work should identify those properties of the individual, situation, and/or content that increase the chances of Deepfakes being believed and spread versus detected and rejected.
 Others could examine if these lies root themselves quickly and deeply in our minds, and linger on as insinuation or by association long after efforts to debunk them have ended (as is the case with more traditional forms of fake news; [ref]).
 If so, then approaches currently favored by tech companies, such as tagging Deepfaked videos with a warning, may be less effective than is now assumed [ref].
 Still others could examine if Deepfakes can be used to manipulate what we remember, either by trigger Mandela effects (i.e., false memories that never happened) or by altering memories of events that did [ref].
 If they can then it is not only the present and future that is up for change but also the past.

-Perhaps the most dangerous aspect of Deepfakes is their capacity to erode our belief in what is real and what can be trusted.
-Instead of questioning a single image, video, audio, or text this new technology may push us towards questioning everything we see and hear, thereby accelerating an already growing trend towards “epistemic breakdown”: an inability or reduced motivation to distinguish fact from fiction.
+Perhaps the most dangerous aspect of Deepfakes is their capacity to erode our belief in what is real and what can be trusted in general.
+Instead of questioning a single image, video, audio, or text this new technology may push us towards questioning everything we see and hear, thereby accelerating an already growing trend towards epistemic breakdown: an inability or reduced motivation to distinguish fact from fiction.
 This “reality apathy” [ref] is already being exploited by some to dismiss inconvenient or incriminating content as a fabrication (the so-called ‘liars dividend’ [ref]).
 Given that the human mind is built for belief [ref], we need to start developing interventions that inoculate individuals against synthetic media attacks, and together with technology and legislation, create a “shared immune system” that safeguards our individual and collective belief in truth.
 Without such safeguards we may be moving towards a world where seeing is no longer believing, and where our individual and collective ability to agree on what’s true slowly disappears.

 Abstract: The abstract should be 100-125 words, and organized in this structure: An opening sentence that sets the question that you address and is comprehensible to the general reader, background content specific to this study, results, and a concluding sentence.
 It should be a single paragraph.